 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 - Unpleasant symptoms related to excessive ear wax

 - Find a local Ear, Nose, & Throat Doctor in your town

 Is it OK to use Q-tips?

 Most attempts to clean the ears by using cotton swabs only result in pushing the wax further into the ear canal.
-Never put anything smaller than your elbow in your ear!
 Wax is not formed in the deep part of the ear canal near the eardrum, but only in the outer part of the canal near the external opening.
-So when a doctor sees that a patient has wax pushed up against the eardrum, he or she knows that it is often because the patient has been probing his or her ear with such things as Q-Tips, bobby pins or twisted napkin corners.
+So when a doctor sees that a person has wax pushed up against the eardrum, he or she knows that it is often because the individual has been probing his or her ear with such things as Q-Tips, bobby pins or twisted napkin corners.
 Such objects only serve as ramrods to push the wax deeper into the ear and can lead to problems.

 The skin of the ear canal and the eardrum is very thin and fragile, and is easily injured.
 The ear canal is more prone to infection after it has been stripped clean of the "good," coating-type wax.
 Doctors see many perforated eardrums as a result of the above efforts.